This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-This code will not compile.
+This code actually won’t compile.
 The compiler will report an error: use of deleted function Settings::Settings().
-Why is the constructor of Settings deleted?
-This is because the constructor of std::string is not trivial.
-When a union contains members of non-trivial types, the compiler cannot correctly generate constructors and destructors (it doesn’t know which member to initialize or destruct).
-For more details, refer to the union section on cppreference.
+Why is the constructor for Settings deleted?
+This is because std::string has a non-trivial constructor.
+When a union contains members of non-trivial types, the compiler cannot correctly generate constructors and destructors (it doesn’t know which member you intend to initialize or destroy).
+For more details, you can refer to the cppreference documentation on union.

-How can we solve this?
-We need to define the constructor and destructor for the union ourselves.
-For example, we can define an empty constructor and destructor that do nothing:
+How to solve this?
+We need to define the union’s constructor and destructor ourselves.
+For example, we can define an empty constructor and destructor for it, meaning they do nothing:

 union Value {